Jjzme2/Local_Helper_App/server/_assets/posts/HalloweenReveal.md

 ## Why October 5th is Special 🗓️

-Here at Ilytat Designs, we’re excited to unveil our very first Halloween Chibi Collection!
+Here at ILYTAT Designs, we’re excited to unveil our very first Halloween Chibi Collection!
 This new range features adorable and spooky designs that perfectly capture the spirit of Halloween.
 Picture chibi witches, playful pumpkins, and vampires with a twist! 😈🧛‍♀️

 Our designs are perfect for your apparel, home decor, and even seasonal accessories.
 From hoodies and t-shirts to decorative mugs and candles, we’re bringing unique, custom artwork to celebrate the Halloween season.